 The course project accounts for 70% of the final grade.
-A maximum of 65/70 marks will be obtained from the group research report grade and a maximum of 5/70 marks will be awarded through a peer evaluation process.
+A maximum of 70 marks will be obtained from the group research report grade (of which 20% will be moderated through the peer evaluation process).
 Details of the research project will be outlined further at the start of the course.

 The Individual Reflection accounts for 10% of the final grade.